Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Detailed Proof and Theoretical Analysis

-Practical GNNs are composed of multiple layers, which underscores the need of characterizing the sparsifier across layers.
 Consider consecutively sparsifying the diffusion for each hop by \cref{eq:decsp_node}.
 Intuitively, as the edges are gradually removed from the original graph, there is $q_{a,(l_1)}<q_{a,(l_2)}$ for $l_1<l_2$ with the same relative threshold.
 If the sparsest graph $\bm{T}_{(L)}$ satisfies \cref{thm:gsmooth}, then the multi-layer update is also bounded.
-The following proposition states that, pruning and transmitting the sparsified graph still guarantees the approximation of the graph smoothing problem \cref{thm:gsmoothapp}: \begin{proposition} For an $L$-hop propagation with respective diffusion matrices $\bm{T}_{(l)}$, \cref{alg:dec} sparsification is applied to produce edge sets $\Hat{\mathcal{E}}_{(l)}$.
-If the final sparsification in hop $L$ satisfies $\epsilon$-similarity, then the overall graph smoothing process is an $\epsilon$-approximation to the original problem. \end{proposition}

-We briefly explain the statement as below.
 Recall that common GNN learning can be expressed by the graph smoothing process \cref{thm:gsmooth}.
 Such optimization problem can be iteratively solved by employing a gradient descent scheme \cite{ma_unified_2021}, where each iteration derives the $l$-th hop of graph propagation as in \cref{eq:gsmooth}:

 where $b/2$ is the step size and initially there is $\bm{p}_{(0)}=\bm{x}$. \cref{eq:optim_dec} is expressive to represent various propagation operations in decoupled GNN models.
 For example, APPNP \cite{klicpera_predict_2019} can be achieved by letting $b=\alpha$ and $c=(1-\alpha)/\alpha$, while SGC \cite{wu_simplifying_2019} is the edge case with only the graph regularization term.